 By: Pauline Of Beeloved City

-As one of the dry and warm states in December, winter always a good time of the year to visit Florida.
+As one of the driest and warmest states in December, winter is always a good time of the year to visit Florida.
 If you’ve ever dreamt of spending Christmas on the beach, St. Petersburg will be your perfect destination!

 Located on the gulf, near Tampa and Clearwater, St. Petersburg is home to some of the most beautiful beaches in North America.
 If you head to St. Pete Beach, Madeira island or Treasure island, you will find loads of beautiful beaches.
 The sand is white and soft, making it perfect for a relaxing day.